Richard Washbourn: Second World War

+Postwar career

 From 1946 to 1948, Washbourn served as executive officer on HMNZS Bellona, and in the 1950 New Zealand New Year Honours, he was appointed an Officer of the Order of the British Empire.
 He was commander superintendent of Devonport Naval Base in Auckland in 1950, deputy director of Naval Ordnance from 1951 to 1952, and commanded HMS Manxman in 1953.
 He served as chief staff officer to Flag Officer (Flotillas) in the Mediterranean during 1954 and 1955, and then was Director of Naval Ordnance from 1956 to 1958.
 He commanded HMS Tiger in 1959, and served as Director-General of Weapons for the Admiralty between 1960 and 1962.
 In the 1961 British New Year Honours, Washbourn was appointed a Companion of the Order of the Bath.

-After retiring from the Royal Navy in 1962, Washbourn returned to New Zealand, serving as Chief of Naval Staff from 1963 to 1965.
+After retiring from the Royal Navy in 1962, Washbourn returned to New Zealand and joined the RNZN, serving as Chief of Naval Staff from 1963 to 1965.

+Later life

 In 1964, Washbourn purchased the bell of HMS Chevron from the Rosyth Dockyard for £8, and donated it to Collingwood District High School the following year.

-Washbourn died in the Golden Bay settlement of Onekaka on 8 August 1988.
+In his retirement, he developed Alzheimer’s disease.
+He died in the Golden Bay settlement of Onekaka on 8 August 1988.
 His wife, June Washbourn, died in 1993.